Chris Mowan, MBA, FACHE

 Zach Mueller, DNP, RN, NEA-BC, is Medical City’s Senior Vice President and Chief Nursing Executive.
 He joined Medical City in 2011, and has more than 15 years of experience in healthcare.
 As a Registered Nurse, Zach has worked as a clinician in oncology and in the emergency department, and has served in a variety of leadership roles including in director roles over education, pediatrics, and cardiovascular services.
 Prior to joining Medical City, Zach served as Associate Chief Nursing Officer at The Medical Center of Aurora in Colorado.

 Zach is active in several professional organizations, including the Emergency Nurses Association (ENA), and the American Organization of Nurse Executives (AONE).
-His career achievements include speaking nationally and internationality on a variety of nursing and healthcare topics, as well as being named a Dallas-Ft.
-Worth Great 100 Nurse in 2014.
+His career achievements include speaking nationally and internationality on a variety of nursing and healthcare topics, as well as being named a Dallas-Fort Worth Great 100 Nurse in 2014.

 Zach holds two doctoral degrees, a Doctor of Nursing Practice and Doctor of Nursing from the University of Colorado, as well as a master’s degree in nursing, and two undergraduate degrees.
 He is board certified by the American Nurses Credentialing Center as a nursing executive, advanced.